udecode/plate/.changeset/funny-hotels-wash.md

 '@udecode/plate-link': patch
 ---

-Fix FloatingLinkUrlInput snapping to the previous location on use
+Fix FloatingLinkUrlInput snapping to the previous location on show and to the bottom of the editor upon clicking outside of the element